Mattress buying guide: A perfect night’s sleep

 That said there are some signs to look for to know when it’s right to replace your mattress, including: Are you waking up sore?
 Does your mattress feel lumpy?
 Do you sleep better on other mattresses?

 What should I spend on a new mattress?

-Prices range as much as the options.
+No mattress buying guide would be complete without taking about pricing.
+Sadly, prices range as much as the options.
 You can buy a mattress for a few hundreds of pounds and many cost thousands.
 A higher price isn’t a guarantee of a better product.

 It’s important to shop with a budget especially if you’re visiting a shop.
 Salespeople are on commission and so will try to squeeze you for every penny they can.
 So it’s a good idea to start with a budget in mind.

 That said as a mattress should last around 8 years, it’s worth paying a little bit more than you might be tempted as this will ensure you’re making a good investment.